just-the-docs/just-the-docs/tutorials/conversion.md

 ![](../files/c-tocityjson.png)

-Voilà, this creates a new CityJSON v1.1 file: `/home/elvis/data/DenHaag_01.json`
+Voilà, you're done, this creates a new CityJSON v2.0 file: `/home/elvis/data/DenHaag_01.json`

-To upgrade the file to CityJSON v2.0: `cjio /home/elvis/data/DenHaag_01.json upgrade save /home/elvis/data/DenHaag_01_v20.city.json`

-If you drag that file into the viewer [ninja](https://ninja.cityjson.org/), you can view it:
+And now, if you drag that file into the viewer [ninja](https://ninja.cityjson.org/), you can view it:

 ![](../files/c-ninja.png)